-INCONVENIENT TRUTH #7: FREEDOM OF EXPRESSION IS OFTEN CURTAILED.
+INCONVENIENT TRUTH #7: FREEDOM OF EXPRESSION IS CURTAILED.

 Healthy intellectual diversity is also often limited by the strong left-wing political perspective in many academic departments where public-policy issues arise, and sometimes there is evidence hinting that more-conservative professors are discriminated against in hiring decisions.
 A study by Christopher Cardiff and Daniel Klein at 13 California institutions, for example, found that for every registered Republican faculty member, there were five registered Democrats, with the disparity much greater in the social sciences.

-INCONVENIENT TRUTH #8: COLLEGES HAVE NOT BEEN A FORCE FOR GREATER ECONOMIC EQUALITY.
+INCONVENIENT TRUTH #8: COLLEGES HAVE NOT CREATED GREATER ECONOMIC EQUALITY.

 One of the major justifications of governmental support of higher education is that such subsidies are needed to encourage low-income students’ participation in college, which in turn supposedly increases income equality and promotes the American Dream.
 It is an article of faith that state universities, given such support, accomplish these goals.